juneau2721/ps_211_discussion/slides.md

 :: content ::
 - Attendance -- please sign the sheet at the front
-- I will cover Lecture 6 (not on the exam) next week (after the exam)
-- Exam bubble sheet instructions
+- Lectures 6 and 7 review
+- Worksheet
-- Poster project: forming hypotheses
+- Finalize poster hypotheses
-- Class quiz game

 ---
 layout: top-title